-Based on the results of our review, resubmissions initiated by the DA were limited to the IRD and EA files during our audit period and did not appear to indicate any inherent problems with the data submission process.
-Other resubmission of the SIF file was due to limited data errors.
+Based on the results of our review, resubmissions initiated by the BOG were limited to the IRD and the OB Supplemental Data Form II.
+The IRD Annual 2014-2015 was resubmitted twice due to minor differences.
+Resubmissions were both within one day of the request.
+The OB Data Forms had minor differences between the summary for student services and was resubmitted seven days after the request.
 The need for the resubmissions at the university did not appear to be a systematic problem and generally consisted of individual data changes that would have no impact on the PBF metrics.